 We continue to explore expansion opportunities both within our current market areas and in other regions.
 We believe that our ability to find satisfactory locations for our stores is essential for the continued growth of our business.
-The opening of stores generally is contingent upon a number of factors including, but not limited to, the availability of desirable locations with suitable structures and the negotiation of acceptable lease terms.
-There can be no assurance, however, that we will be able to find suitable locations for new stores or that even if such locations are found and acceptable lease terms are obtained, we will be able to open the number of new stores presently planned.
+The opening of stores generally is contingent upon a number of factors, including the availability of desirable locations with suitable structures and the negotiation of acceptable lease terms.

 We have a proven track record of new store expansion.
-Our store base has grown from 13 stores in 1980 to 592 stores, inclusive of an internet store, as of January 28, 2017.
+Our store base has grown from 13 stores in 1980 to 629 stores, inclusive of an internet store, as of February 3, 2018.
 If we identify appropriate locations, we believe that we will be able to execute our growth strategy without significantly impacting our current stores.
 We have identified numerous market opportunities that we believe will allow us to reach 1,000 stores over the long-term.
-The table below shows our store openings and closings each fiscal year since the beginning of Fiscal 2014.
+The table below shows our store openings and closings each of the last three fiscal years, exclusive of relocations.

-Fiscal 2016 Fiscal 2015 Fiscal 2014
+Fiscal 2017 Fiscal 2016 Fiscal 2015

-Stores (beginning of period) 567 542 521
+Stores (beginning of period) 592 567 542

-Stores opened 30 28 24
+Stores opened 43 30 28

-Stores closed (5) (3) (3)
+Stores closed (6) (5) (3)

-Stores (end of period) 592 567 542
+Stores (end of period) 629 592 567